ziagrosvenor/nestjs-trees-api/README.md

 * Use a database to access the data instead of the fixed JSON file data.

-* Some data formatting functions for the response in the trees controller.
+* Some data formatting functions for the response in the tree controller.
 This should be moved to a data formatting module or moved down to the trees service.

 * Remove use of `any` type in `getTotalTreesGroupedByKey` function